vertigis/meridian-design/docs/design-language.md

 -   Multiple H1 on a page is not considered best practice.
 Reserve for app title or to describe the content of a page.
 -   Do not alter the size, style, and weight of headings using CSS or HTML tags.
+-   Always choose a heading based on the hierarchy of the content and not on the heading's size.

 #### Example of Headings, Subtitles, and Body1 in Studio Web